 While Pipedrive was designed with salespeople in mind, the software is used for a wide range of business functions, including recruitment at SpaceX.

-If you are interested in different CRM use cases you can check these out, or you can read on about the magic of sales process management.
+If you are interested in different CRM use cases you can check these customer stories out, or you can read on about the magic of sales process management.

 The importance of a clear sales process